 - Edward Scissorhands

-8: Torrance Test Of Creative Thinking
+8: Torrance Test of Creative Thinking

-In the 1960s, psychologist Ellis Paul Torrance came up with the Torrance Test of Creative Thinking .
-He uses this as a IQ test for creative thinking.
+In the 1960s, psychologist Ellis Paul Torrance produced the Torrance Test of Creative Thinking .
+He used this as an IQ test for creative thinking.

 9: Draw your hand

 Creative coach Mark McGuniess recommends drawing a picture of what you actually see rather than what you think you see.
 It’s a direct observation technique.
-To do it, grab a pencil and paper and draw your hand while only looking at your hand (not at the paper).
+To do it, grab a pencil and paper and draw your hand while only looking at your hand (don’t look at the paper).

 The best way to improve your imagination and strengthen your creativity is by having fun.
 Kids are the masters of imagination.
-They are always playing, learning, finding new ways to do things, and enjoying highly imaginative games, books and movies.
+They are always playing, learning, finding new ways to do things, and enjoying highly imaginative games, books, and movies.

 But that’s just a smart way of saying that you should let go, have fun, and open your imagination to all those beautiful possibilities that kids seem to see everywhere, but which we adults somehow forget.